CrativeMan/csl/README.md

   assert(rv.has_value == true);
   ```

-### Pair
+### ### Pair

 - Description:
-  - A Pair is a datatype that stores two diffrent variables with equal or diffrent data types.
+  - A Pair is a datatype that stores two different variables with equal or different data types.
 The Implementation of this is being handled by a Macro that takes in the name of the resulting Pair, and both datatypes.
+  - It has a few standard types that can be used to create a pair more quickly using these basic types.
 - Example:
   ```c
   CSL_DEFINE_PAIR(pair1, int, float);